The truth about teens, social media and the mental health crisis

 Nevertheless, the findings in this study bolster other recent studies, including one that Gentzkow led.

-Back in 2018, Gentzkow and his team recruited about 2,700 Facebook users, aged 18 or over.
+Back in 2018, Gentzkow and his team recruited about 2,700 Facebook users ages 18 or over.
 They paid about half of them to deactivate their Facebook accounts for four weeks.
 Then Gentzkow and his team looked to see how a Facebook break shifted their mental health.
 They reported their findings in March 2020 in the American Economic Review.

 Again, as with Makarin's experiment, the effect was moderate.
 Gentzkow and his colleagues estimate that temporarily quitting Facebook improves a person's mental health by about 30% of the positive effect seen by going to therapy.
 "You could view that meaning these effects are pretty big," he explains, "or you could also see that as meaning that the effects of therapy are somewhat small.
 And I think both of those things are true to an extent."